geoserver/geoserver/doc/en/user/source/installation/win_installer.rst

 The Windows installer provides an easy way to set up GeoServer on your system, as it requires no configuration files to be edited or command line settings.

 #.
 Make sure you have a Java Runtime Environment (JRE) installed on your system.
 GeoServer requires a **Java 8** environment.
-The Oracle JRE is preferred, but OpenJDK has been known to work adequately.
 You can `download JRE 8 from Oracle <http://www.oracle.com/technetwork/java/javase/downloads/>`_.

    .. note:: Java 9 is not currently supported.